tsmerda/ios-ar-collaboration/README.md

 ## Prerequisites
 * iOS 16
 * For proper functionality, you need to run the [AR Manuals Backend](https://git.pef.mendelu.cz/metaverse/ar-manuals-backend) locally and change the correct IP address in the NetworkManager file

+## Additional information and future work
+This prototype is intended as a starting point for further development.
+Future iterations could include more robust user interfaces, greater integration with metaverse standards, and improvements in object manipulation techniques to enhance user engagement and utility in professional settings.

 ```
 private let baseURL = "http://192.168.1.13:8080/api/v3"